-Provided below are some guidelines regarding what a PA student may be permitted to do by the preceptor.
+Provided below are some guidelines regarding what a PA student may be permitted to do by the preceptor/site.
 The judgment of the preceptor regarding how much responsibility a student is ready for should determine what tasks are delegated and how much supervision is provided.
+PA students may participate in any activity that falls within the preceptor's scope of practice in accordance with hospital policy.